 ‘The General’, as he is known, has become an integral part of the Nottinghamshire squad ever since with his lively medium-pacers and reliable left-handed batting and has now amassed more than 6,000 first class runs and 500 wickets.

-A never-say-die competitor, Paul was a member of the county’s title-winning side in both 2005 and 2010 and will no doubt be as fiercely competitive as ever in 2013.
+A never-say-die competitor, and quickly becoming as synonymous with Nottinghamshire as Robin Hood himself, Paul was a member of the county’s title-winning side in both 2005 and 2010.